dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/google_sheets.md

 You need to create a GCP account to get OAuth credentials if you don't have one.
 To create one, follow these steps:

-1. Ensure your email used for the GCP account has access to the GA4 property.

 1. Open a GCP project in your GCP account.

 1. Enable the Sheets API in the project.